Lateral consonant: Examples

 In many British accents (e.g. Cockney), dark /[ɫ]/ may undergo vocalization through the reduction and loss of contact between the tip of the tongue and the alveolar ridge, becoming a rounded back vowel or glide.
 This process turns tell into /[tɛɰ]/, as must have happened with talk /[tɔːk]/ or walk /[wɔːk]/ at some stage.
 A similar process happened during the development of many other languages, including Brazilian Portuguese, Old French, and Polish, in all three of these resulting in voiced velar approximant /[ɰ]/ or voiced labio-velar approximant /[w]/, whence Modern French sauce as compared with Spanish salsa, or Polish Wisła (pronounced /[viswa]/) as compared with English Vistula.

-In central and Venice dialects of Venetian, intervocalic //l// has turned into a semivocalic /[e̯]/, so that the written word ła bała is pronounced /[abae̯a]/.
+In central dialects of Venetian, intervocalic //l// has turned into a semivocalic /[e̯]/, so that the written word ła bała is pronounced /[abae̯a]/.
 The orthography uses the letter ł to represent this phoneme (it specifically represents not the /[e̯]/ sound but the phoneme that is, in some dialects, /[e̯]/ and, in others, /[l]/).

-Many aboriginal Australian languages have a series of three or four lateral approximants, as do various dialects of Irish.
+Many Aboriginal Australian languages have a series of three or four lateral approximants, as do various dialects of Irish.
 Rarer lateral consonants include the retroflex laterals that can be found in many languages of India and in some Swedish dialects, and the voiceless alveolar lateral fricative //ɬ//, found in many Native North American languages, Welsh and Zulu.
 In Adyghe and some Athabaskan languages like Hän, both voiceless and voiced alveolar lateral fricatives occur, but there is no approximant.
 Many of these languages also have lateral affricates.
 Some languages have palatal or velar voiceless lateral fricatives or affricates, such as Dahalo and Zulu, but the IPA has no symbols for such sounds.
 However, appropriate symbols are easy to make by adding a lateral-fricative belt to the symbol for the corresponding lateral approximant (see below).
 Also, a devoicing diacritic may be added to the approximant.